nandac/pandoc-reader/README.md

 Using default files has the added benefit of allowing you to use other Markdown flavors supported by Pandoc such as [CommonMark](https://commonmark.org/) and [GitHub-Flavored Markdown](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github).

-Please see [Pandoc Default files](https://pandoc.org/MANUAL.html#default-files) for a more complete example of the options available for this file.
+Please see [Pandoc Default files](https://pandoc.org/MANUAL.html#default-files) for a more complete example.

-**Note: In both methods specifying the arguments `--standalone` or `--self-contained` is not supported.**
+**Note: In both methods specifying the arguments `--standalone` or `--self-contained` is not supported and will result in an error.**

 ### Generating a Table of Contents

-If you desire to create a Table of Contents, for your posts or pages, you may do so by specifying the `--toc` or `--table-of-contents` argument in the `PANDOC_ARGS` setting as shown.
+If you desire to create a Table of Contents for your posts or pages, you may do so by specifying the `--toc` or `--table-of-contents` argument in the `PANDOC_ARGS` setting as shown.

 ```python
 PANDOC_ARGS = [